-Zakah is an old practice being Abraham was the father of our religion (22:78), which means to us that he was given all the rites that we practice now.
+Zakah is an old practice being Abraham, the father of our religion (22:78), which means to us that all the rites that we practice today were first given to him.
 If we can reflect to this persuasion, we may avoid many of our disputes on any of the practices given to us to find the right path to make our return journey simple and straight without being lost.
 Why should we not do that if we can ensure our joy and happiness with God before departing this earthy life, which is nothing but a play and amusement, and adornment.

 [22:78] And you shall strive in the cause of God as you should strive for His cause.
 He has chosen you and has placed no hardship on you in the religion – the religion of your father Abraham.
 He named you submitters from before and in this that the messenger may be a witness among you, and you may be witnesses among the people.
 So, you shall observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata), and hold fast to God; He is your Protector, the best Protector and the best Supporter.